openmc-dev/openmc/docs/source/methods/geometry.rst

 -----------------------

-After the geometry has been loaded and stored in memory from an input file, OpenMC builds a list for each surface containing any cells that contain the surface in their specification in order to speed up processing of surface crossings.
+After the geometry has been loaded and stored in memory from an input file, OpenMC builds a list for each surface containing any cells that are bounded by that surface in order to speed up processing of surface crossings.
 The algorithm to build these lists is as follows.
 First, we loop over all cells in the geometry and count up how many times each surface appears in a specification as bounding a negative half-space and bounding a positive half-space.
 Two arrays are then allocated for each surface, one that lists each cell that contains the negative half-space of the surface and one that lists each cell that contains the positive half-space of the surface.
 Another loop is performed over all cells and the neighbor lists are populated for each surface.

 .. _reflection: